 Institute of Biological and Biomedical Sciences

-At the Institute of Biological and Biomedical Sciences (IBBS), we cross disciplinary boundaries, to discover, understand and develop knowledge for the benefit of the environment and humankind.
+At the Institute of Biological and Biomedical Sciences (IBBS), we discover, understand and develop knowledge of health and disease in order to achieve real-world impact.

-Our culture is collaborative and our multidisciplinary work aligns with all 5 of the University's research themes.
+Our culture is collaborative and our cross-disciplinary work aligns University's research themes of ‘Health and Wellbeing’ and ‘Future and Emerging Technologies’.
 Most importantly, it responds to the needs of society.

 Through the discoveries we're making at IBBS, many in partnership with healthcare and industry, we're turning our research into real-world impact.
 In the most-recent REF 2014 report, 85% of IBBS research was rated 'world-leading' or 'internationally competitive.'
 In terms of impact, 100% was assessed as 'outstanding' or 'very considerable'.

-Our research in the Institute of Biological and Biomedical Sciences covers the following areas of expertise:
+Our research in the Institute of Biological and Biomedical Sciences covers the following research areas of expertise:

 We're exploring the composition and function of biomolecules, such as DNA, RNA and proteins, and looking for new ways to modify and manipulate their behaviour so they can be used to benefit society and industry.

-Our research highlights include how we're seeking to better understand the underlying mechanisms of heath and disease, and exploring ways to reduce environmental impact and protect natural resources.
+Our research highlights include how we're seeking to better understand the underlying mechanisms of heath and disease.

 Healthcare research highlights